Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `record.mappings`

 > [!IMPORTANT]
-> This configuration implements the same concepts already presented in the [Record Mapping](#record-mapping-fieldfield_name) section.
+> This configuration implements the same concepts already presented in the [Record mapping](#record-mapping-fieldfield_name) section.

 The list of mappings between Kafka records and Lightstreamer fields.
 The list should describe a set of subscribable fields in the following form: